Science literacy achievement: senior secondary schooling

-Scientific literacy was a minor domain in Programme for International Student Assessment (PISA) 2009, after being a major domain in PISA 2006.
+Scientific literacy was a minor domain in the Programme for International Student Assessment (PISA) in 2012.
 The science scores were summarised on a combined scientific literacy scale.
 The domain assesses 3 scientific competencies - identifying scientific issues, explaining phenomena scientifically, and using scientific evidence – and two scientific knowledge areas – knowledge of science and knowledge about science.
-Due to changes in the way scientific literacy has been assessed, no comparison can be made with the results for PISA 2000 and 2003.
+Science scores are available from PISA 2006, 2009 and 2012.
+However due to changes in the way scientific literacy has been assessed, no comparison can be made with the results for PISA 2000 and 2003.

 Each student has 5 estimates of ability called plausible value (PV1-PV5).
-The plausible values represent a set of random values for each student selected at random from an estimated ability distribution of students with similar item response patterns and backgrounds.
+For each student, the plausible values represent a set of random draws from the estimated ability distribution of students with similar item response patterns and backgrounds.
 They are intended to provide good estimates of parameters of student populations, for example, country mean scores, rather than estimates of individual student proficiency.

 For any group of 15 year-old students, for example, the New Zealand Population, Māori, or Girls, the numerator and denominator are defined as follows:

 Numerator: (Data source: OECD: Programme for International Student Assessment (PISA))